Cal-Rex/milestone-project-4-fly-movement-library/README.md

 **__Searching movements__**
 - in the navbar, users can make use of the search field that allows them to search for specific movements
+- there are 2 search functions that the app runs.
+One through Javascript, and the other through django:
+    - Javascript-powered Search:
+        - On release of a key, a javascript function (for each movement) slices all of the words out of a movement slug into single word components. the function then takes the value entered into the search bar and checks if each individual string value in that last matches a combination entered into the field.
+Pressing on any of the predicted results will take you straight to the movement.
+    - Django-powered Search:
         - when searching, the search criteria filters through objects in the "Movement" database to find objects contain any string values entered into the search field, for example, the terms "floor" or "press" would both return the movement "floor press" along with any other movements that contain those string values in their names
         - on the search results page, users can click one of the results and will be redirected to the movement detail page for that movement

 **__Movement Details__**
-- when a moevement is selected, the database is queied and provides the following elements to the page:
+- when a moevement is selected, the database is queried and provides the following elements to the page:
     - A demonstration video of the moevement
     - Key information about the movement
-    - The 1-rep Max records for that moevement by the specific authenticated user
+    - The 1-rep Max records for that movement by the specific authenticated user

 **__Adding a 1-rep max__**
 - Authenticated users can click on a button that will open an off canvas element containing a form